 Level Stage Early The pre-school years and P1, or later for some.
 First To the end of P4, but earlier or later for some.
 Second To the end of P7, but earlier or later for some.
-S1 to S3, but earlier for some.
-The fourth level experiences and outcomes are Third and intended to provide possibilities for choice and young people's programmes will not Fourth include all of the fourth level outcomes.
+Third and Fourth S1 to S3, but earlier for some.